 (Millview, supra, 229 Cal.App.4th at pp. 895-896.)
-Here-other than the emergency regulation process the Board chose not to pursue-there was no similar legislative expansion of the Board's any user is diverting water "subject to" Division 2 other than as "authorized in" Division 2.
+Here-other than the emergency regulation process the Board chose not to pursue-there was no similar legislative expansion of the Board's enforcement authority to encompass curtailments of valid senior rights due to drought.